taye/interact.js/README.md

         console.log('dragged a distance of ' +
             Math.sqrt(event.dx*event.dx + event.dy*event.dy) +
             ' pixels to ' + event.pageX + ', ' + event.pageY);
+    })
+    // allow inertia throwing
+    .inertia({
+        resistance: 15;
     });
+    // snap to the corners of the specified grid .snap({
+        mdoe: 'grid',
+        grid: {
+            x: 100,
+            y: 5
+        },
+        gridOffset: {
+            x: 20,
+            y: 10
+        },
+        range: Infinity // can also use -1 which gets changed to Infinity });

 // or you could listen to InteractEvents for every Interactable interact.on('dragstart', function (event) {